dimagi/commcare-cloud/docs/basics/0002-installation.md

 ls: cannot access commcare-cloud: No such file or directory
 ```

-then the `git clone` command did not run correctly
+then the `git clone` command did not run correctly.
+Make sure you have git installed and run it again
+with `--verbose` to give more logging output.

 ### Step 3.

 Run the install script.